Matic Network Price Up 169% This Week (MATIC)

-Matic Network (CURRENCY:MATIC) traded 3.7% higher against the dollar during the one day period ending at 22:00 PM ET on May 26th.
-During the last week, Matic Network has traded up 169% against the dollar.
-One Matic Network coin can currently be bought for about $0.12 or 0.00000266 BTC on major cryptocurrency exchanges.
-Matic Network has a market cap of $616.67 million and $279.92 million worth of Matic Network was traded on exchanges in the last 24 hours.
+Matic Network (CURRENCY:MATIC) traded up 3.7% against the dollar during the 24 hour period ending at 14:00 PM E.T. on May 29th.
+Matic Network has a market capitalization of $616.67 million and $279.92 million worth of Matic Network was traded on exchanges in the last 24 hours.
+One Matic Network coin can currently be bought for about $0.12 or 0.00000266 BTC on cryptocurrency exchanges.
+During the last seven days, Matic Network has traded 169% higher against the dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.